approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 **Note:** The files in this section can be viewed and downloaded from [fetch_content_approvaltests_catch2](https://github.com/claremacrae/ApprovalTests.cpp.CMakeSamples/tree/master/fetch_content_approvaltests_catch2).

-The only difference between the previous example and this one is that we get CMake to also download and use the Catch2 repository.
+The only difference between the previous example and this one is that here we also get CMake to download and use the Catch2 repository.

 We use this `dependencies/CMakeLists.txt` file: